 JB: And some people say that you can only improve what you measure and track.
 So what were the metrics that you’re measuring, tracking and trying to improve on a day to day basis?

 Olivier: Yeah, so curiously enough a for company that’s gathering so many metrics, we are not incredibly metrics driven for the product.
 It’s interesting because we process like four or five trillion records a day for our customers of their own metrics.
-But when it comes to our product, we think that most of the metrics are lacking indicators and they don’t convey all the nuance of the value that our customers are going to find with our product.
+But when it comes to our product, we think that most of the metrics are lagging indicators and they don’t convey all the nuance of the value that our customers are going to find with our product.
 So we don’t actually train ourselves to optimize to the metrics.
 The things we’ll watch … As a company, we’ll watch the volume of data and the volume of infrastructure that our customers are monitoring with us because it’s a sign of the value we give to that because they deploy us into more places.
 We’ll watch the engagement, of course, when that’s not original.
 And we’ll watch the churn, which is why very early on we’re focusing on that.

 JB: Cool.
 So, so let’s fast forward a little bit.
 So, so now you’re, as you said, around 700 and growing.
 You told me you run 16 offices around the world.
 So what does it mean at that scale to be a customer-centric company?